-Our average lifetime is increasing.
-Like many other countries around the world from the increase in healthcare access, improvement in medicine, better food science and technology.
+Our average lifetime is increasing like many other countries worldwide from the increase in healthcare access, improvement in medicine, better food science and technology.
 So it is more than likely that you will get to the age of 65.
 (I highlighted around the world because I am so fed up with the flat earth debate.
 Palm in the face)

 OK, so if it is soooo expensive why not increase it the age

 The government has been wanting to change the retirement age for a long time.
 It is the voting youth that is holding it back.
 They want the same entitlements as their parents and grandparents.